IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 Manual
 ****************

-The first steps with **WaveProSHM** are best to be done by following examples which can be found in:
+It is best to do the first steps with **WaveProSHM** by following examples which can be found in:

 * Linux system: